zach-king/CoolPython/book/chapter01.md

 print(loaded)
 ```

 You mean to pickle an instance of my custom class, I simply do the same thing as before?
 Yep, it's that easy.
-This example might seem different, but the serialization is the same; you just pass in the instance of your class to pickle.dump() instead of the simple data from Example 1-1.
-Please note, however, that with very large or nested data, you might need to rethink your storage method (I highly recommend some research on the Python "shelve" package for this).
+This example might seem different, but the serialization is the same; you just pass in the instance of your class to `pickle.dump()` instead of the simple data from **Example 1-1**.
+Please note, however, that with very large or nested data, you might need to rethink your storage method (I highly recommend some research on the Python *shelve* package for this).